 The major exception to the above rule is the city of Guayaquil, today Ecuador’s largest and most important port and commercial center.

-Odds are pretty high that you will pass through Quito City on arrival or departure to Ecuador; not only is it a vibrant city to spend a day or two, it also makes a convenient base for onward travel to Galapagos, the Amazon, the Beach, or the Andes by road or air.
+Quito is capital city of Ecuador, so odds are pretty high that you will pass through on arrival or departure to Ecuador.
+Not only is it a vibrant city to spend a day or two, it also makes a convenient base for onward travel to Galapagos, the Amazon, the Beach, or the Andes by road or air.

 Today Quito offers something for everyone, an intoxicating blend of modern city life, colonial history, and a thriving bohemian arts and cinema scene.
 A city of green parks, fine international cuisine, vibrant nightlife, colorful local markets, a thriving craft beer scene, modern malls, and quirky boutiques.